bcgov/AzureFilesPoC/OneTimeActivities/ValidationProcess.md

 4. Wait for the workflow to complete and verify:
    - All steps show green checkmarks
    - The "Verify Resource Creation" step shows "Succeeded"
+   - You can see the blob URL in the workflow outputs
    - If cleanup is enabled, the resources are removed after validation

+This validation uses OIDC authentication with your GitHub secrets to authenticate with Azure.

+For detailed instructions and troubleshooting, see the [GitHub Actions Validation README](/terraform/validation/github/README.md).

 ## What This Validation Tests